P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/CONTRIBUTING.md

 /build/transpile.js        # the transpilation script
-/build/update-badges.js    # a JS script to update badges in the README and in docs /build/vss.js              # reads single-sourced version from package.json and writes it everywhere /dist/                     # a folder for the generated browser bundle of CCXT /ccxt.js                   # entry point for the master JS version of the ccxt library /ccxt.php                  # entry point for the PHP version of the ccxt library /doc/                      # Sphinx-generated rst-docs for http://ccxt.readthedocs.io/ /js/                       # the JS version of the library /php/                      # PHP ccxt module/package folder /python/                   # Python ccxt module/package folder for PyPI /python/__init__.py        # entry point for the Python version of the ccxt.library /python/async_support/     # asynchronous version of the ccxt.library for Python 3.5.3+ asyncio /python/base/              # base code for the Python version of the ccxt library /python/MANIFEST.in        # a PyPI-package file listing extra package files (license, configs, etc...)
+/build/update-badges.js    # a JS script to update badges in the README and in docs /build/vss.js              # reads single-sourced version from package.json and writes it everywhere /dist/                     # a folder for the generated browser bundle of BW /bw.js                   # entry point for the master JS version of the ccxt library /bw.php                  # entry point for the PHP version of the ccxt library /doc/                      # Sphinx-generated rst-docs for http://bw.readthedocs.io/ /js/                       # the JS version of the library /php/                      # PHP bw module/package folder /python/                   # Python bw module/package folder for PyPI /python/__init__.py        # entry point for the Python version of the ccxt.library /python/async_support/     # asynchronous version of the bw.library for Python 3.5.3+ asyncio /python/base/              # base code for the Python version of the bw library /python/MANIFEST.in        # a PyPI-package file listing extra package files (license, configs, etc...)
 /python/README.md          # a copy of README.md for PyPI
-/python/setup.cfg          # wheels config file for the Python package /python/setup.py           # pip/setuptools script (build/install) for ccxt in Python
+/python/setup.cfg          # wheels config file for the Python package /python/setup.py           # pip/setuptools script (build/install) for bw in Python
 /python/tox.ini            # tox config for Python
 /examples/                 # self-explanatory
 /examples/js               # ...